 How Long Will These Last in the Fridge?

-You can keep the cooked taco meat safely in the refrigerator for up to 3 days.
+You can keep the cooked taco meat in the refrigerator for up to 3 days.
 I wouldn’t make the taco pinwheels until you are ready to eat them within 24 hours though!

 More Easy Recipes to Try